 "I went through what I imagine thousands of other women have felt," the Oscar-winning actress says of her reaction to the test results.
 "I told myself to stay calm, to be strong, and that I had no reason to think I wouldn't live to see my children grow up and to meet my grandchildren."

 She called Brad, who was in France at the time, and he got right on a plane to be with her.
 And she consulted the surgeon—the very same surgeon who treated her mom—right away.

-“She [the surgeon] teared up when she saw me,” writes Angelina. “‘You look just like her.’
-I broke down.”
+"She [the] teared up when she saw me," writes Angelina. "'You look just like her.'
+I broke down."

 Angelina goes on to describe the agony of waiting five days for the results of a another test to see if a tumour discovered on her ovary was cancerous.
 "I passed those five days in a haze," she writes, "attending my children's soccer game, and working to stay calm and focused."

 Thankfully, the tumour was benign, and she had no other signs of the disease.
 "I was full of happiness, although the radioactive tracer meant I couldn't hug my children," she writes.
 "There was still a chance of early stage cancer, but that was minor compared with a full-blown tumor.
 To my relief, I still had the option of removing my ovaries and fallopian tubes, and I chose to do it."